Home Multi-Layer Latent Space Visualization

 Intractible

 Having walked through the technique one would use to back-propagate constraints on the output space all the way back to the output space, we observe how the number of constraints end up exploding, especially after just a small number of layers for a production model with many dimensions.
-Until a use-case comes by that piques my interest further, I would shelve this tool as not worth building.
+I initially shelved this, but some friends at Tessel AI wanted to put this to the test on their feature extractors, so I ended up building it.
+Feel free to contact me if you’d like to find out more.

 This post is licensed under CC BY 4.0 by the author.